yashisingh26/MetaSleuth-Pro/README.md

 - 🔓 Reveal hidden metadata from files, images, documents, and archives
 - 🌐 Map GPS coordinates from photos and documents
 - 🧠 Detect privacy risks before file sharing
 - 📊 Visualize data in timelines, graphs, and location maps
-- 🧰 Use with CLI or GUI, locally or via Docker

 > Think ExifTool meets Sherlock Holmes—with a modern twist.